Port of Hull: King George Dock (1914–)

 By the early 1890s further expansion of the port facilities at Hull were required, in particular dock and handling facilities for large coal carrying vessels, as well as facilities for the new steam trawlers.
 The NER had been in discussion with the Hull Dock Company regarding investment and working arrangements, this led to a takeover of the Dock Company by the NER.

 In 1892, the board of the NER had decided that a greater investment of around £1,000,000 in a new dock east of Alexandra Dock would be better spent than expending a smaller sum, of around £22,000, on expanding the entrance to the Dock Company's Albert Dock.
-It put Bills before Parliament for the amalgamation of the Dock Company, and for a new dock.
-Both Bills were rejected; the amalgamation Bill was resubmitted in 1893, with clauses protecting the interests of the Hull and Barnsley Railway (HBR), which feared the possibility of a rival dock adjacent to their own Alexandra Dock.
-As such, the Bill contained clauses requiring the NER to inform the HBR of any planned dock to the east and allow them the option to join as partners in any such development.
-The North Eastern Railway (Hull Docks) Act was passed, and the amalgamation took place in 1893.
-The NER submitted Bills for extensive dock improvements in Hull in 1897, and again in 1898 with an expanded improvement scheme, both of which were abandoned over responsibilities regarding dredging the river.
-The following year the NER submitted a Bill for a new dock east of Alexandra, jointly with the HBR, including new connecting rail lines—this was passed as the Hull Joint Dock Act, 1899.
+It put bills before Parliament for the amalgamation of the Dock Company, and for a new dock.
+Both bills were rejected; the amalgamation bill was resubmitted in 1893, with clauses protecting the interests of the Hull and Barnsley Railway (HBR), which feared the possibility of a rival dock adjacent to their own Alexandra Dock.
+As such, the bill contained clauses requiring the NER to inform the HBR of any planned dock to the east and allow them the option to join as partners in any such development.
+The North Eastern Railway (Hull Docks) Act 1893 (56 & 57 Vict. c. cxcviii) was passed, and the amalgamation took place in 1893.
+The NER submitted bills for extensive dock improvements in Hull in 1897, and again in 1898 with an expanded improvement scheme, both of which were abandoned over responsibilities regarding dredging the river.
+The following year the NER submitted a bill for a new dock east of Alexandra, jointly with the HBR, including new connecting rail lines—this was passed as the Hull Joint Dock Act 1899 (62 & 63 Vict. c. ccxlii).

 The two companies estimated (1899) the cost of the development at £1,419,555, of which the dock and lock were estimated at £1,194,160; the scheme was expected to take seven years to complete.
 The act had specified a dock of 60 acre which was expected to have been completed by 1906.
 The initial construction was reduced to 32 acre due to the high cost of the tenders received for the original design.
-The Hull Joint Dock Act, 1906, made minor modifications to the original scheme, and extended the time for the construction of the dock.
+The Hull Joint Dock Act 1906 (6 Edw.
+7. c. xlvi), made minor modifications to the original scheme, and extended the time for the construction of the dock.